-Bret Butler enters his second school year as Pitt-Bradford’s Director of Intercollegiate Athletics and Recreation.
+Bret Butler enters his third school year as Pitt-Bradford’s Director of Intercollegiate Athletics and Recreation.

 Prior to stepping into his new role, Butler served 18 seasons as Pitt-Bradford's head baseball coach.
 Butler was officially named the University's athletics director on Jan.
 13, 2016.

 Butler started the baseball program at Pitt-Bradford in 1998.
 During that span, he has compiled an overall record of 331-267-1, and led the Panthers to three Allegheny Mountain Collegiate Conference Championships, two NCAA Division III tournament appearances and three ECAC Tournament appearances, twice as the No. 1 seed.

 In 2014, Pitt-Bradford opened the season on a tear with a seven-game win streak during the spring break tournament in Florida.
 Junior pitcher Aaron Cressley was tabbed by 'Perfect Game' as the No. 3 ranked NCAA Division III prospect in the nation.